wand3r/professor-frisby-introduces-composable-functional-javascript/README.md

 * Create linear data flow with container style types (Box)
 * Refactor imperative code to a single composed expression using Box
+* Enforce a null check with composable code branching using Either